BlissRoms-x86/manifest/README.md

                       arm64_a_foss | arm64_ab_foss : Stock Rom with Foss
                       arm64_a_go | arm64_ab_go : Stock Rom with Go-Gapps

+      blissBranch: select which bliss branch to sync, default is p9.0

+Celadon EFI (Android-IA) build options explained:

+      Usage: $ bash build-efi.sh options buildVariants blissBranch
+      options: -c | --clean : Does make clean && make clobber and resets the efi device tree -s | --sync: Repo syncs the rom (clears out patches), then reapplies patches to needed repos

+      buildVariants: user : Make user build
+                      userdebug |: Make userdebug build
+                      eng : Make eng build

-      blissBranch: select which bliss branch to sync, default is o8.1-los
+      blissBranch: select which bliss branch to sync, default is p9.0

       After the sync is finished

         $ bash build-treble.sh -s arm64_a_gapps (to build armA 64bit with gapps built in)

 emulator builds explained:

       Precondition: android SDK must be installed in ~/Android/SDK

         $ lunch bliss_emulator-userdebug
         $ make

       if you want to run on the same host:

         $ bash vendor/bliss/utils/emulator/start_emulator_local.sh

       if you need to copy on a different host:

         $ vendor/bliss/utils/emulator/create_emulator_image.sh
         $ cp /tmp/bliss_emulator.zip to the device where you have installed android SDK

       (unzip into /tmp)

         $ bash /tmp/generic_x86/start_emulator_image.sh